mv740/calculatorapp/README.md

   I have created this app to learn how to use the window phone 8 sdk.
-  This app has a main page which permit the use to chose which type of calculator he want to use.
+  This app has a main page which permit the user to choose which type of calculator he want to use.

     1- Standard: + - / *